rscherrer/resume/README.md

 (University of Groningen.)

+- Lecturer (2023 - now).
+Currently teaching and coordinating the course Evolutionary Processes (BSc) and restructuring the course Evolutionary Theory (MSc).

 - Teaching assistant (2019, 2020).
 Programming in C++ for biologists (BSc, MSc, PhD).
 Practicals and one lecture.

 - Teaching assistant (2020, 2021).
 Behaviour, Ecology and Evolution (MSc).
 Practicals on the concept of fitness.

 - Teaching assistant (2020, 2021, 2022).
-Evolutionary processes (BSc).
+Evolutionary Processes (BSc).
 Computer practicals on speciation theory.

 - Supervision of MSc thesis (2020).
 Vasiliki (Celia) Tsapalou (MSc Ecology and Evolution).
 Inferring the Additive and Epistatic Genetic Architecture involved in Speciation Using Neural Networks.